 A popular cream liqueur, RumChata is a sweet addition to cocktails, mixed drinks, and even desserts.
 Its creamy, cinnamon, sweet flavor makes it a good complement to seasonal drinks as well.

-While it may be a great addition to a drink at the bar, you may find yourself struggling to use up a whole bottle at home.
-If you have a bottle left over from a party months ago, you might find yourself wondering if it has gone bad.
+While it may be a great addition to a drink at the bar, you may struggle to use up a whole bottle at home.
+If you have a bottle left over from a party months ago, you might wonder if it has gone bad.

 What Is RumChata?